Hyundai Grandeur: Seventh generation (GN7; 2022)

 The seventh-generation was released in South Korea on November 14, 2022, six years after the sixth-generation Grandeur.
 Compared to the previous model, the overall length is 5035 mm, which is 45 mm longer, and the wheelbase and rear overhang have been increased by 10 mm and 50 mm, respectively.

 The exterior features DRL and positioning lamps that are seamlessly connected in a full-width horizontal layout with integrated turn signal functions, and cowl points that have moved to the rear.
-The interior has a wrap-around structure, featuring softly spreading ambient mood lamps and a pattern on the door trim designed with a Korean feel.
+The interior has a wrap-around structure, featuring softly spreading ambient mood lamps and a pattern on the door trim.

 The seventh-generation Grandeur is equipped with the infotainment system ccNC, two built-in cameras, two digital keys, interior fingerprint authentication system, reclining (rear seat), and electric door curtains.
 The hybrid model is equipped with an E-motion drive that uses a drive motor to improve driving performance.